Monday and Tuesday

 Closed to the Public

-Nico Williams, Bingo (detail), 2019, glass beads.
+Nico Williams ᐅᑌᒥᐣ, Bingo (Orange) (detail), 2019, 11/0 Japanese glass cylinder beads

-Nico Williams, ᐅᑌᒥᐣ is Anishinaabe and member of Aamjiwnaang First Nation community.
-He is currently working in Tiohtià:ke | Mooniyang | Montréal.
-He has a multidisciplinary, often collaborative practice that is centered around sculptural beadwork.
+Nico Williams, ᐅᑌᒥᐣ is Anishinaabe and member of Aamjiwnaang First Nation community and is currently working in Tiohtià:ke | Mooniyang | Montréal.
+He began experimenting with beadwork in 2015 using Japanese glass Delicas (beads), natural materials and seed beads.
+He has actively been focusing on the revitalization and evolution of this medium.

 Monday and Tuesday